livingdocsIO/documentation/content/reference/document/references/_index.md

 References are stored for documents and media library entries.
 They indicate links from the document or entry to other content.

-References for publications are currently available using the `documents/:documentId/latestPublication` and `documents/latestPublications` endpoints in the "Beta" section of the [Public API](https://edit.livingdocs.io/public-api).
+References for publications are currently available via Public API under [Latest Publication API Beta]({{< ref "/reference/public-api/publications/latest-publication-beta" >}}) and [Latest Publications API Beta]({{< ref "/reference/public-api/publications/latest-publications-beta" >}}).

-To find *incoming* references, which point to the document or media library entry that you specify, there are also endpoints available in the "Beta" section of the [Public API](https://edit.livingdocs.io/public-api).
+To find *incoming* references, which point to the document or media library entry that you specify, there are also endpoints available in the "Beta" section of the [Public API]({{< ref "/reference/public-api" >}}).
 These endpoints can be particularly useful when working with statically generated sites, as they allow you to make decisions on which caches should be cleared when content changes.

 ## Examples